TheRoboticsClub/gsoc2021-Chandan_Kumar/docs/_posts/2021-08-21-GSoC'21-summary.md

     - **Installed pcl driver** - Because the pcl driver used in our Industrial Robots is custom and has some distinct functionalities than the standard driver, it does not appear to operate.
     - **Explicitly added paths in the enviornment variables** : Added the path of this driver directly in the enviornemnt variable but this didn't worked.

-### Future Works

-- Migrate the exercise to RADI 3
-- Integrate rqt window in the exercise
 ### Simulation

 [Demo video of the progress](https://youtu.be/YgRQSqbyP3s)